ClickHouse/adsb.exposed/README.md

 It uses the `WITH` clause to define aliases for various expressions.
 It uses type-safe parameters (x, y, z, sampling, table) for [parameterized queries](https://clickhouse.com/docs/en/sql-reference/syntax#defining-and-using-query-parameters).

 The first part of the query calculates the condition `in_tile` which is used in the `WHERE` section to filter the data in the requested tile.
-Then it calculates the colors: alpha, red, green, blue.
+Then it calculates the colors: alpha, red, green, and blue.
 They are adjusted by the `pow` function for better uniformity, clamped to the 0..255 range, and converted to `UInt8`.
-The sampling parameter is used for adjustment in a way so that queries with lower level of detail will return pictures with mostly the same relative colors.
+The sampling parameter is used for adjustment in a way so that queries with a lower level of detail will return pictures with mostly the same relative colors.
 We group by the pixel coordinate `pos` and also use the [`WITH FILL` modifier](https://clickhouse.com/docs/en/sql-reference/statements/select/order-by#order-by-expr-with-fill-modifier) in the ORDER BY to fill zeros in the pixel positions that have no data.
 As a result, we will get an RGBA bitmap with the exact 1024x1024 size.

 ### Reports

-If you select an area with the right mouse button, or using a selection tool, it will generate a report from the database for the selection area.
+If you select an area with the right mouse button or use a selection tool, it will generate a report from the database for the selection area.
 This is entirely straightforward.
 For example, here is a query for the top aircraft types:

 ```
 const sql_types = `